SoftChef/cdk-iot-security/README.md

 ### Greengrass V2 Mode

 If you have modify the file ```deploy.ts``` and deploy the Fleet Provision Construct in the Greengrass V2 mode, the returned device certificate and private key, which have the file name ```device.cert.pem``` and ```device.private_key.pem```, are able to activate a Greengrass v2 Device Core.

-In the following section, we assume your are deploy a Greengrass V2 Device Core to the Ubuntu 20.04 environment.
+In the following section, we assume your are going to deploy a Greengrass V2 Device Core to the Ubuntu 20.04 environment.

 Create the directory and set the permission.